orangedaisy/bshowco/uses.md

 the battery.
 It doesn't matter how great the advertised battery life is, they always seem to falter when subjected to normal, continuous use.

-Last year (2017), after falling victim to the infamous Nexus 6P battery issue and increasingly terrible experiences with Google Project Fi, I decided I had enough.
+In 2017, after falling victim to the infamous Nexus 6P battery issue and increasingly terrible experiences with Google Project Fi, I decided I had enough.
 The E4+ is about as uninspiring a phone as could possibly be, but it has a 5000mAH battery and can easily last three days on a single charge.